Another book on the Heian / Pinan kata?

 I hope you have as much fun reading the books and trying the drills as I’ve had writing and training for them.
 I’m really excited to be able to release the first in the series covering Pinan / Heian Shodan and Nidan in both paperback and ebook.
 I intend to have all four volumes in the series published this year and I’m up for travelling to teach in person at any club that’s interested.

-You can buy the new book here, or on amazon and any of the other major book retailers.
+You can buy the new book on amazon.
 If you have a local store that you like to use they’ll be able to get a copy for you too.